How Can I Manage My Time More Effectively?

 This list is the critical path items, those things that need to get done.
 Having this list will help you focus and accomplish the right things.
 We have all had those days where we were super efficient doing the wrong things, the top 3 list makes sure that doesn’t happen.

-Make sure every day as much as possible with all the distractions with all of the interruptions that you stay focused on getting those three things done.
-This way you’re going to make progress every day and gain traction on your goals over time.
+Make sure every day as much as possible with all the distractions and all of the interruptions that you stay focused on getting those three things done.
+This way you're going to make progress every day and gain traction on your goals over time.

 Cut the distractions